By in-house counsel, for in-house counsel ®

 Search by Keyword

-W40 - Philly Special: What the Greatest Play in Super Bowl History Teaches About Ethics and Lawyer Resilience
+W40 - Philly Special: What the Greatest Play in Super Bowl History Teaches About Ethics and Lawyer Resilience (On-Demand)

 You'll learn to 1.
 Identify the professional and psychological pressures that lead in-house lawyers to flawed decisions and assess how these choices can violate the Rules of Professional Conduct, including duties of competence (Rule 1.1), diligence (Rule 1.3), and conflicts of interest (Rules 1.7 and 1.8) 2.
 Apply the "Philly Special’s" strategy to ethical adaptability, using its lessons on bold adaptability and teamwork to enhance flexible decision-making in legal practice while complying with ethical obligations, such as client confidentiality (Rule 1.6) and independent judgment (Rule 2.1), and more!

-W33 - From General to Cyber Liability: A Guide to Negotiating Insurance Coverage in Commercial Agreements
+W33 - From General to Cyber Liability: A Guide to Negotiating Insurance Coverage in Commercial Agreements (On-Demand)

 Gain insights into the necessary coverage limits, waiver of subrogation, additional insured requirements, and proof of coverage to safeguard your clients against potential catastrophes.